Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 To meet those ambitious goals developers need a surplus of time, often more than they originally budgeted for.
 So now these projects are over-budget and way off schedule.
 That means the pressure is on.
 The budget isn’t infinite, but the game needs to be perfect if they want to make that money back right?
 The game has to fulfill the promises it made when it was revealed, but it turns out those things are way harder to implement in a game than they thought.
 I can only imagine how vicious the cycle can become.

 Let’s say we’ve finally made it to the finish line.
 The 7-year, multi-million dollar project is finally out the door.
 What happens when if [that project flops](https://www.nme.com/features/gaming-features/adieu-anthem-2916293)?
-Now there’s no funding for the next project.
-The publisher needs to make that money back somehow right?
+Now there’s no funding for the next project and the publisher needs to recoup its investment.
 So nowadays it seems the answer is to chase the live service game.
 Something that can keep the money printing while the studios work on what they really want to.

 As the video game industry grows, ironically we’re at the point where fewer and fewer studios have the financial support to take risks on interesting AAA projects.
-These projects are too expensive and often have no way to generate revenue beyond the initial game sale.
+May of these projects are too expensive and often have no way to generate revenue beyond the initial game sale.
 So they get passed up in favor of an online game that can easily serve microtransactions.

 ![Anthem2.jpg](/img/anthem2.jpg "Anthem2.jpg")